Plain of Six Glaciers Teahouse Hike: All You NEED To Know

 Upon our return to the Lake Louise lakeshore, I marveled at how deceptively close the glaciers appeared behind the lake.
 After numerous visits to Lake Louise, my curiosity about what lies beyond the lake was finally satisfied.

 The most difficult part is reaching the viewpoint beyond the Plain of Six Glaciers Teahouse.
 The trail becomes steeper and more uneven here.
-However, no technical skills or special equipment are required to complete this hike and no scrambling involved.
+However, no technical skills or special equipment are required to complete this hike, and no scrambling is involved.
 If you have a reasonable level of fitness, this hike should be manageable for you.

 How Busy is the Plain of Six Glaciers Hike?

-In general, the Lake Louise area can get extremely busy during the summer months and the Plain of Six Glaciers is a popular trail, though it’s length will deter many visitors.
+In general, the Lake Louise area can get extremely busy during the summer months, and the Plain of Six Glaciers is a popular trail, though its length will deter many visitors.
 You might find that the trail is less busy during the week, with peak crowds on weekends.
 I have found the Plain of Six Glaciers to be less busy than the very popular Lake Agnes Tea House trail.

 If you’re looking to beat the crowds, you could try hiking this trail very early in the morning or later in the day.
 When starting later in the day, remember to keep in mind an appropriate turn-around time so that you are not hiking in the dark.